Data Center Frontier Trends Summit Keeps It Cool, Eyes AI, Turns Up Power

 Sept.
 12, 2024

-Editorial remarks delivered for introduction and orientation at this year's inaugural Data Center Frontier Trends Summit (Sept.
+Editorial remarks as delivered for introduction and orientation at this year's inaugural Data Center Frontier Trends Summit (Sept.
 4-6) in Reston, Virginia.

 One of my miniscule regrets surrounding last week's magnificent Data Center Frontier Trends Summit in Reston, Virginia was a missed editorial opportunity to use more corny, too-on-the-nose cliches in opening remarks.